-2. Train, which means hike, hike, hike!
+2. Train, which means hike, hike, hike

 3. Notify your bank

-4. Medical concernes
+4. Medical concerns

 5. Protect yourself – buy insurance

-All Wildland Trekking’s Beyond the U.S.A. trips require international medical coverage, either through your health insurance plan or through trip insurance.
+All Wildland Trekking’s Beyond the U.S.A. trips require international medical coverage, either through your health insurance plan or trip insurance.
 We highly recommend purchasing trip insurance, because aside from providing you with the necessary coverage, it also covers you in the case of cancellations and interruptions.
 Life is unpredictable – protect yourself and your vacation investment!